 Fewer truly experience it.

-An immersive hospitality experience transforms the week from a series of logistics into a meaningful, shared memory — one guests will talk about long after the tournament ends.
+Immersive hospitality transforms the week from a series of logistics into a shared memory — one defined by comfort, connection, and the best of Southern hospitality.

-For those seeking a bucket-list way to experience Augusta, hospitality sets the standard.
+For guests seeking a meaningful, bucket-list way to experience Augusta, immersive hospitality offers the best of both worlds.

 Frequently Asked Questions About Hospitality Experiences in Augusta

-Premium hospitality experiences in Augusta generally range from $400 to $1,000+ per person per day, depending on group size, service level, inclusions, and customization.
+Premium hospitality experiences generally range from $450 to $1,000+ per person per day, depending on service level, entertainment offerings, and whether guests attend practice rounds or tournament days.

 No. Club Magnolia Hospitality is an independent hospitality provider and is not affiliated with, sponsored by, or endorsed by Augusta National Golf Club or the Masters Tournament.